London Theatre Shows in May 2027

 May is a great month to enjoy a family theatre trip, with two bank holiday weekends and the start of warmer weather making it ideal for a day out in London.
 There’s a strong mix of family-friendly shows running throughout the month, with something to suit all ages.

-Long-running favourites like The Lion King and Oliver! remain popular choices along with new musical Paddington, offering unforgettable performances for kids and adults alike.
+Long-running favourites like Lion King London and Oliver! musical remain popular choices along with Paddington Musical London, offering unforgettable performances for kids and adults alike.
 New touring productions and short-run family shows also start to appear, particularly around the half-term break.

 Theatres can get busier during the holidays, so it’s worth booking in advance if you’re planning a bank holiday outing.
 However, you can still find great value discounted tickets with weekday matinee performances.